 Just like everyone has a fun theory about what The Lab is, everyone has a strategy on how to beat it before it beats them.
 Coach Siri Lindley knows how to beat it—her athletes Mirinda Carfrae and Leanda Cave have had excellent experiences in The Lab, winning Kona four times between the two of them.
 Lindley’s strategy is to take the meanness out of the thing and turn The Lab into something beautiful, something empowering.
 Like Lindley’s outlook on many things, she finds the energy at The Lab magical.
 Her athletes train in The Lab.
 They practice in it.
 Lindley has them visualize how they want to feel entering the dark side of the moon, and how they want to feel popping out on the other end.

-American Tim O’Donnell likens The Lab to the final round of poker—the moment when everyone has to show their hand.
+Other athletes liken The Lab to the final round of poker—the moment when everyone has to show their hand.
 If an athlete is going to feel bad, it’s going to happen here, and it’s going be very big and very ugly.
-O’Donnell is no stranger to that nasty feeling.
-In 2014 his bluff was called in a very public way, and an infamous picture of him with his head down in dejection, hands on his hips, reminds him of how unforgiving The Lab can be.
+Tim O’Donnell is no stranger to that nasty feeling.
+In 2014, his bluff was called in a very public way, and he emerged from The Lab with his head down in dejection, hands on his hips, walking.

 Since then, O’Donnell has figured out a lot (his diet and nutrition, for one).
-In 2015 his plan was to run strong only coming out of The Lab, hitting the final five miles of the Queen K ready to go.
-This year, he’s planning on raising the stakes and putting in some serious work in The Lab, building through it and ramping up his intensity before he hits the Queen K.
+In 2015, his plan was to run strong only coming out of The Lab, hitting the final five miles of the Queen K ready to go.
+Ahead of the 2019 event, he raised the stakes and put in some serious work in The Lab, practicing the strategy of building through it and ramping up his intensity before hitting the Queen K. Going all in paid off in a big way: that year, O’Donnell threw down a stellar run to take second place behind Jan Frodeno.

-For O’Donnell, The Lab really is like the “Stranger Things” upside-down world—a dark place where he has to dig into his body, mind and soul.
+O’Donnell’s success just goes to show that The Lab really is like the “Stranger Things” upside-down world—a dark place where one must dig into body, mind and soul.
 If you lose in The Lab, you don’t come back.
-This year, his plan is to go further into the void than he ever has, accepting that it’s the only way to truly conquer Kona.
+But if you’re willing to go into the void, you might just conquer Kona.